 Assistive Technology Lending Library

-What is the purpose of a Lending Library?
+What is the purpose of a district Assistive Technology (AT) Lending Library?

-Assistive technology devices and specialized software may be borrowed from the District Lending Libraries to be used on a trial basis with students on IEPs.
-This will allow you to “consider” a device or specialized software application for students as required by IDEA.
+AT devices and specialized software may be borrowed from the District Lending Libraries can be used on a trial basis with students on IEPs.
+This will allow you to "consider" a device or specialized software application for students as required by IDEA.
 The trial use will help to determine if the software or device is successful match for a student before purchasing that item at the school or district level.
 In DoDEA-Europe, we are trying to emulate the technology centers that are available in each state for teachers and parents to borrow items.
-To contact one of the DoDEA-Europe district Assistive Technology Lending Libraries access the information in the right column.

 What is the definition of Assistive Technology?